 Yet odds are you haven’t given much thought to how secure your smartphone is.

-Unfortunately, criminals have—and they just might take advantage of your vulnerability.
-Smartphone malware infections have surged 96% from 2015 to 2016, according to the Nokia Threat Intelligence Report; and 71% of phones have no security features to defend against this data-stealing software, according to a survey by Alcatel-Lucent Motive.
+Unfortunately, criminals have — and they just might take advantage of your vulnerability.
+Smartphone malware infections surged 96% from 2015 to 2016 alone, according to the Nokia Threat Intelligence Report; and 71% of phones have no security features to defend against this data-stealing software, according to a survey by Alcatel-Lucent Motive.

-In honor of Data Privacy Day, we are sharing seven smartphone security precautions to help keep your private data out of the hands of hackers.
+Want to protect yourself?
+These seven smartphone security precautions can help keep your private data out of the hands of hackers.

 You know those annoying banners that pop up on your screen letting you know that there’s an operating system update you should download?
 Don’t put it off.
 These updates typically include fixes for security issues found in the old operating system, says Siciliano.
 The longer you wait, the longer you’ll be hacker bait.